EndingCredits/EndingCredits.github.io/_posts/2017-7-5-Set-Networks.md

 #### Heirarchical set networks

-This section will cover applying set-networks to sets of sets (by partitioning sets) as usied in [Pointnet++](https://arxiv.org/abs/1706.02413) and other places.
+This section will cover applying set-networks to sets of sets (by partitioning sets) as used in [Pointnet++](https://arxiv.org/abs/1706.02413) and other places.

 ### Misc